 Notifications The onboard e-mailing function can send e-mails or SMS messages when alarm conditions are present.
-In future release of multisite software, you will be able to trigger notifications if any of the sites enter alarm.
+In future release of multiaudio software, you will be able to trigger notifications if any of the audios enter alarm.
 For secured mail servers, the software will have an option to use the default mailer program, such as Outplook Express, to send the notifications.

-LoggingA simple log is kept and updated at a user defined interval (default 3hrs).
-The log can be downloaded via the Webserver.
+Logging A simple log is kept and updated at a user defined interval (default 3hrs).
+The log can be downloaded via the Webserver and/or e-mailed by running a sequence periodically.
 Each log entry is time and date stamped.
-Time and date are kept updated by an internal pool of NTP servers.
+Time and date are keptupdated by an internal pool of NTP servers.
 If NTP is not available, the clock can be namually set and the clock will continue to operate without NTP.